locustio/locust/docs/quickstart.rst

 |

-Now, lets have a more in-depth look at locustfiles and what they can do: :ref:`writing-a-locustfile`
+Now, let's have a more in-depth look at locustfiles and what they can do: :ref:`writing-a-locustfile`